 \section{Abstract}

-While mel-spectrograms have been widely utilized as intermediate representations in zero-shot text-to-speech (TTS), their inherent redundancy leads to inefficiency in learning text-speech alignment.
-Compact VAE-based latent representations have recently emerged as a stronger alternative, but they also face a fundamental optimization dilemma: higher-dimensional latent spaces improve reconstruction quality and speaker similarity, but degrade intelligibility, while lower-dimensional spaces improve intelligibility at the expense of reconstruction fidelity.
-To overcome this dilemma, we propose Semantic-VAE, a novel VAE framework that utilizes semantic alignment regularization in the latent space.
+Mel-spectrograms have been widely used in zero-shot text-to-speech (TTS); their inherent redundancy leads to inefficiency in text-speech alignment.
+Compact VAE-based latent representations have emerged as a stronger alternative but exhibit an optimization dilemma: higher-dimensional latents improve reconstruction quality and speaker similarity but degrade intelligibility, while lower-dimensional latents improve intelligibility at the cost of reconstruction fidelity.
+To overcome this dilemma, we propose Semantic-VAE, which uses semantic alignment regularization in the latent space.
 This design alleviates the reconstruction-generation trade-off by capturing semantic structure in high-dimensional latent representations.
-Extensive experiments demonstrate that Semantic-VAE significantly improves synthesis quality and training efficiency.
-When integrated into F5-TTS, our method achieves 2.10\% WER and 0.64 speaker similarity on LibriSpeech-PC, outperforming mel-based systems (2.23\%, 0.60) and vanilla acoustic VAE baselines (2.65\%, 0.59).
-We also release the \href{https://github.com/ZhikangNiu/Semantic-VAE}{code} and \href{https://huggingface.co/zkniu/Semantic-VAE}{models} to facilitate further research.
+When integrated into F5-TTS, our method achieves 2.10\% WER and 0.64 speaker similarity on LibriSpeech-PC, outperforming mel-based systems and vanilla acoustic VAE baselines with improved training efficiency.
+Demo and codes: https://zhikangniu.github.io/semantic-vae/